todd-roberts/AirpunkAdventure/README.md

 - **Airships**
   Holds both example airships.
 This object is not merely organizational—it contains a script that manages air-traffic control between the ships.
 See [Airship Movement](#airship-movement).

+- **Cannonballs**
+  This is just a pool of example cannonballs for the cannons.
+This needs to be outside of Airships because the balls are physics-enabled, so they can't be descendents of animated entities.

 ## Codebase

 Similar to the hierarchy, the code “framework” is intended to leave a lightweight footprint in your scripts directory.
 It includes the following files: